 Furthermore, entire innovations in various fields (automobiles, science) are only conceivable due to the presence of raw natural minerals on Earth.

-Humans use both glass and diamond as various materials or items.
-Glass objects are widely utilized and are available in multiple stores (kitchenware, mirrors, decorations, and furniture) at reasonable costs.
+Humans use glass and diamonds as various materials or items.
+Glass objects are widely utilized and available in multiple stores (kitchenware, mirrors, decorations, and furniture) at reasonable costs.

 On the other hand, diamond is a costly and valuable metal.
-Diamonds are primarily available in jewelry stores, but high-profile fashion designers are now employing them in designing clothing for wealthy customers.
+Diamonds are primarily available in jewellery stores, but high-profile fashion designers now employ them to design clothing for wealthy customers.

 Glass vs Diamond